 Distance and Distributed Education

-Through its Distance and Distributed Education Center, the University offers credit classes and degree programs to students at times and locations outside of the traditional classroom.
+Through its Distance and Distributed Education Center, the University offers credit classes to students at times and locations outside of the traditional classroom.
 The University of West Georgia was one of the first institutions in the University System of Georgia to offer full or partial online credit courses, courses which utilize the Internet to deliver course materials and assignments, and to facilitate discussion and other appropriate interactions.
-Distance or Distributed credit offerings are currently delivered fully or partially online, through two-way live videoconferencing, or through a combination of these technologies.
-The primarily delivered online through CourseDen (http://westga.view.usg.edu).
-Online degree offerings, services and information for online students, and additional details are available at UWG Online (http://uwgonline.westga.edu).
+Distance or Distributed credit courses are currently delivered fully or partially online, through two-way live videoconferencing, or through a combination of these technologies.

 A primary function of the Distance and Distributed Education Center is to provide support services and training for faculty members and students participating in these courses.
 The Center also provides opportunities for collaboration and research for those who manage and administer Distance and Distributed Education programs throughout the nation through its online academic journal, its online non-credit certificate program, and its annual conference.
-For more information about Distance or Distributed Education (UWG Online), please phone 678-839-6248 or visit UWG Online (http://uwgonline.westga.edu).
+For more information about Distance or Distributed Education, please visit the Honors House, telephone 678-839-6248, or visit the University web site.